 To begin, remove the laces and wash the boots under cold tap water, using a mild soap (not a detergent!) if you wish.
 Ensure that all debris is removed from the uppers and soles.
 Rinse the boots well, especially if they have been exposed to peat, as its acidity can be particularly destructive.

 Remove the footbeds and leave everything to dry slowly and thoroughly in a cool to warm, well-ventilated area.
 If the boots are very wet it may be advisable to stuff each boot with newspaper during the drying process, replacing as required.
-Be sure NOT to attempt to accelerate the drying process by placing the boots near direct heat sources such as fires, radiators, fan heaters or boilers, as this will cause cracking and/or shrinkage of the leather and may seriously damage the bonding compounds used in the boots construction.
+Be sure NOT to attempt to accelerate the drying process by placing the boots near direct heat sources such as fires, radiators, fan heaters or boilers, as this will cause cracking and/or shrinkage of the leather and may seriously damage the bonding compounds used in the construction of the boot.
 Again, NO HEAT!

 Uppers: Proofing & Conditioning

-Appropriate proofing and conditioning varies according to the materials used for the uppers of your boots, but in every case its main function is to feed the leather with the correct degree of support and suppleness, as well as to maximize its water resistance.
-For boots with composite leather/fabric uppers the treatment will also help maintain the water resistance and repellency of the fabric sections.
+Appropriate proofing and conditioning vary according to the materials used for the uppers of your boots, but in every case, its main function is to feed the leather with the correct degree of support and suppleness, as well as to maximize its water resistance.
+For boots with composite leather/fabric uppers, the treatment will also help maintain the water resistance and repellency of the fabric sections.

 Please note, if you decide to use treatments other than Zamberlan Hydrobloc leather treatments, they should meet the requirements in place for Gore-Tex (if applicable).
 This means no silicone-based treatments or any treatment that will (a) clog the pores of the Gore-Tex membranes, or (b) block the leathers natural ability to breathe.
 There are several providers in the market that make excellent products.
 Please contact email@example.com for further information.